'Social enterprises' are businesses set up to help with a common good. For example, they can help:

 Community interest companies (CICs)

-A CIC is a special type of limited company which exists to benefit the community rather than private shareholders.
+A CIC is a special type of limited company.
+It exists to benefit the community rather than private shareholders.

 To set up a CIC, you need to apply to Companies House, and: